activitypub-schema/proposal/PROPOSAL.md

 In both cases people are not able to interact with such federated content or Actors.
 Usually people are forced to copy link to the content or Actor they are interested and paste it inside their application to perform actions from this application.

 URI schema in this document is meant to improve people's interaction with content and Actors and to improve applications interoperability.
-Proposal also tries to make URI schema extensible
+Proposal also tries to make URI schema extensible.

 ## URI Schema 'web+activitypub:' definition